Japan's SoftBank won't cash in Alibaba stake on market debut

 SoftBank posted a record 1.09 trillion yen operating profit for the 2013/14 fiscal year ended on March 31, up 36 percent from last year and just above the 1.07 trillion yen average of 14 analyst estimates according to Thomson Reuters StarMine.

-That makes SoftBank the only Japanese company to top 1 trillion yen in operating profit apart from Toyota Motor Corp and NTT DoCoMo, the country's biggest mobile carrier by subscribers.
+That makes SoftBank the only Japanese company to top 1 trillion yen in operating profit apart from Toyota Motor Corp (7203.T) and NTT DoCoMo (9437.T), the country's biggest mobile carrier by subscribers.

 It also raised its sales target for the current year to 8 trillion yen from 7 trillion yen, citing a boost from its acquisition of handset distributor Brightstar, but maintained a previous goal of achieving 1 trillion in operating profit.

-That would represent an 8 percent drop on the year as it loses one-off benefits from the consolidation of some of its units, including mobile games developer GungHo Online Entertainment Inc. It is also slightly below analyst projections of 1.09 trillion yen.
+That would represent an 8 percent drop on the year as it loses one-off benefits from the consolidation of some of its units, including mobile games developer GungHo Online Entertainment Inc (3765.T).
+It is also slightly below analyst projections of 1.09 trillion yen.

 On Wednesday, Son reiterated his ambition to replicate in the U.S. market his success in Japan in taking on larger rivals, but declined to comment on progress on the proposal to buy T-Mobile, which has hit regulatory snags.

-"It's very clear that the No.1 and No.2 companies in the U.S. dominate the market," he said, referring to AT&T Inc and Verizon Communications.
+"It's very clear that the No.1 and No.2 companies in the U.S. dominate the market," he said, referring to AT&T Inc (T.N) and Verizon Communications (VZ.N).

 "We think that we need to increase scale by investing in infrastructure and increasing our spectrum holding.
 But I have no comment as to how we will move forward with that at this time."